Improved Smoothed Analysis of Multiobjective Optimization: Introduction

-where each weight~$w^t_i$ is randomly chosen according to a density~$f^t_i\colon[0,1]\to[0,\phi]$ chosen by the adversary.
-Similar as the bicriteria case, also this problem can be linearized.
+of the functions~$I^t_i$, where each weight~$w^t_i$ is randomly chosen according to a density $f^t_i \colon [-1, 1] \to [0, \phi]$ chosen by the adversary.
+Similar to the bicriteria case, also this problem can be linearized.
 However, the previous results about the smoothed number of Pareto-optimal solutions can only be applied if every objective function~$V^t$ is composed of exactly the same functions~$I^t_i$.
-Theorem~\ref{thm:MainZeroPreserving} implies that the smoothed number of Pareto-optimal solutions is polynomially bounded in~$\sum m_i$ and~$\phi$, for any choice of the~$I^t_i$.
+Theorem~\ref{thm:MainZeroPreserving} implies that the smoothed number of Pareto-optimal solutions is polynomially bounded in $\sum m_i$, $\K$, and~$\phi$, for any choice of the~$I^t_i$.